633 W 5th Street #2890

 Our years of experience can help you hold all the negligent parties liable for causing your damages.

-If you’re suffering from a toxic exposure injury, Ehline Law and our personal injury attorneys ensure a close attorney-client relationship to help injured victims fight for compensation.
-Reach out to us to learn more about your rights as an injured worker.
+If you suffer from a toxic exposure injury, Ehline Law and our personal injury attorneys ensure a close attorney-client relationship to help injured victims fight for compensation.
+Contact us to learn more about your rights as an injured worker.

-According to the Occupational Safety and Health Administration (OSHA), exposure to silica poses a serious threat to 2 million workers in the United States.
+According to the Occupational Safety and Health Administration (OSHA), silica exposure seriously threatens 2 million workers in the United States.
 Those working in sandblasting are at particular risk of developing silicosis, a long-term lung disease that develops from inhaling silica dust.

 Occupations that have a high risk of silica exposure or jobs that expose employees to inhaling silica include coal mining, masonry workers, construction workers, stone cutting workers, and glass manufacturing workers, among many others.

 Silicosis is also commonly referred to as “sandblasting disease,” and to treat it, a patient may require a lung transplant.
-If you were exposed to dust in your work environment and are suffering from injuries due to silica inhalation, there is a high chance that you will have developed lung cancer, accelerated silicosis, or asbestosis.
+Suppose you were exposed to dust in your work environment and are suffering from injuries due to silica inhalation.
+In that case, there is a high chance that you will have developed lung cancer, accelerated silicosis, or asbestosis.

 There are three main types of silicosis, and they are: